Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Introduction

-Further simplification seems hard for games where each agent influences the global state.
-However, in the communication area, the signal fades with the increasing of distance \cite{Yang2018Mean}, or the delay increases with the traveling distance.
-This perfectly limits the influence of certain agents inside its coverage range.
-Each agent in the network can be seen as networked connected where each agent can only influence a certain amount of neighbours.
-With the networked connected access-points, the author introduces a centralized graph neural network reinforcement learning architecture to capture the local relationship between agents, which is shown with decent scalability and stability \cite{Shen2021Graph}.
-However, it is hard to quantify the value and topology of such \say{network connection} in wireless cases, and the stability problem is still unsolved.
-But the centralized training or parameter sharing among all agents seems to have a significant benefit to the performance of multi-agent reinforcement learning algorithms in some works \cite{Peng2021Multi}.
-But these works do not define the problem and dive deep into the reason of the performance gain.
-Beisdes, the privacy requirement, which is common in the communication area, also motivate the sharing of parameters between agents instead of data or decision.
+Multi-agent RL is shown to be hard to design for scenarios where each agent can influence the global state.
+However, in the communication area, each user or base station has a limited coverage area, since the signal fades with the increasing of distance \cite{Yang2018Mean}, and the delay increases with the travelling distance and hops.
+This naturally limits the impact range of certain agents by its constrained coverage range and connected neighbours.
+Thus, agents can be seen as networked connected to their neighbours based on their impact range and strength.
+With this assumption, a supervised centralized graph neural network RL architecture has been proposed in \cite{Shen2021Graph} to capture such connections between agents, which verifies the effectiveness of the concept.
+However, it is hard to quantify the strength and topology structure of such a connection, especially in wireless cases.
+Another idea of mean-field theorem tries to use mean value to describe the impact of neighbourhoods \cite{Shiri2020Communication}.
+Following the idea of these works, we propose to apply convolutional layers to quantify the relationship between agents, as convolutional neural network (CNN) are shown effective in the signal and interference estimation in wireless communication \cite{Cui2019}.

-Besides the problem mentioned previously, we also notice that nearly all reinforcement learning in the communication area are episodic, which allows the reset of the environment or with a limited horizon.
-However, the interaction is a continuous procedure in the real world, which means no reset is possible and the horizon is infinity.
-This setting is recognized as non-episodic, which is critical for continuous control in real-time, for example, robot arm.
-The optimization target changes from the maximization of accumulative reward to average reward in this case, which is shown significant performance difference in the performance of the reinforcement learning algorithm \cite{CoReyes2020Ecological, Naik2019Discounted}.
-There are limited discussions in this area.

-Inspired by previous works, in this paper, we introduce an architecture to address the aforementioned problems via a federated mean-field architecture.
-The agents train their model for their influence range (signal coverage) distributively while sharing the parameters in their models to accelerate the learning and obtain knowledge from other agents.
-The contribution of this paper includes: \begin{itemize} \item Introducing the idea of mean-field based multi-agent reinforcement learning architecture for the networked stochastic game with theoretical analysis and convergence proof. \item Giving the upper bound of convergence speed for federated multi-agent reinforcement learning with the informational model. \item Examining the performance of our introduced architecture with different reinforcement learning algorithms in a simulated coordinated multi-point (CoMP) scenario, and verifying the conclusion and clarify the potential limitation. \item Highlight the necessarily of investigating the performance difference between episodic and non-episodic learning, as the environment can't simply reset or restart. \end{itemize}